lillikelley/22753-cultural-heritage-imaging/README.md

 - **Arduino Control**: Manages light states (on/off) for multiple lights.
 - **Image Capture**: Integrates with the FLIR Blackfly 3 camera using the Spinnaker SDK.
 - **Serial Communication**: Uses Python to send and receive commands from Arduino.
-- **Modular Code Structure**: Clean separation of functionalities with header and source files.

 ## Hardware Requirements

-- Arduino Board (e.g., Arduino Uno)
+- Arduino Board (e.g., Arduino Nano, Seeeduino Nano Development Board)
 - FLIR Blackfly 3 Camera
 - LEDs or lights controlled by the Arduino
 - USB cables for Arduino and camera